About Me

 Clinical Training

-Dr. Kressel earned her Psy.D. in Clinical Psychology from The Ferkauf Graduate School of Psychology, her MHC in Mental Health Counseling, as well as her BS in Applied Psychology from New York University’s Steinhardt School.
-Her extensive experiences working in a variety of settings has informed her practice and ability to work with diverse patient populations and concerns.
+I earned my Psy.D. in Clinical Psychology from The Ferkauf Graduate School of Psychology.
+I earned my Masters in Mental Health Counseling, as well as my Bachelors in Applied Psychology from New York University’s Steinhardt School.
+My extensive experiences working in a variety of settings has informed my practice and ability to work with diverse patient populations and concerns.

 Research